inikulin/mods/README.md

 Hm, but I want backward compatibility with RequireJS/CommonJS!
 ====
 Ok.
-In your startup code do this:
+In your startup code do this
 ```js
 var MyApp = new Mods();